-When less experienced clients ask me what they should be doing on their own, I usually will say something like ‘keep it simple, safe and effective; burn calories and don’t hurt yourself.’
+When less experienced clients ask me what they should be doing on their own, I usually will say something like “keep it simple, safe, and effective; burn calories and don’t hurt yourself”.
+How to be a master of moves?

 After that, I like to introduce the idea that if you are just starting off as a level one lifter, you need to be focusing on level one exercises.
 I’ll then ask if they played Dungeons and Dragons growing up?
 I usually get a no; but then I’ll explain that in the beginning of the game, as a Wizard, you will only be able to perform a few different spells during the initial period, and that period lasts until you gathered enough experience to learn new ones.